Claude Autant-Lara’s The Ripening Seed (1954)

 Douglas Sirk’s Written on the Wind (1956)

-The picnic episode is the eye of a romantic hurricane in which two might-be lovers, Marylee Hadley and Mitch Wayne, are momentarily at ease.
-Marylee chooses the picnic ground because it’s where she and Mitch played and picnicked when they were teenagers.
-She remembers...
+The picnic episode is the eye of a romantic hurricane in which Marylee Hadley attempts to seduce Mitch Wayne.
+Marylee choses the picnic ground because it’s where she and Mitch played and picnicked when they were teenagers.
+She remembers that once, she asked Mitch if...

 Ned Rorems’s Picnic on the Marne (1967)